Programming-Notes-all-languages/C-Notes/Strings/Readme.md

         else if (numBackslash == 2 && *(ptr + 1) == '\0')
             year = atoi(temp);

-        if (*ptr == '/')
+        //selection statement which checks if the character is a backslash and increments the numBackslash variable, resets the temporary string, and resets the temporary pointer if (*ptr == '/')
         {
             numBackslash++;